kunalspathak/SVE_dotnet/docs/SME.md

 ## .NET Runtime

-### .NET APIs

-#### Goal

-#### Representation options
+To add the SME support in .NET Runtime, there are lot of considerations that need to be evaluated, out of which the primary ones are:

+- Switch streaming mode ON/OFF automatically
+- Surfacing `ZA` storage using .NET APIs, if there is a need (which is unlikely).
+- Runtime aspects
+  - Exception Handling
+  - Threads and SME state
+  - NativeAOT and crossgen2 handling
+  - .NET <--> PInvoke/System calls
+  - Debugger and Profiler
-- namespace
+  - Testability

+Let us walk through each of the above points in depth.

+### Streaming state change

+As described above, C++ ACLE defines function atttributes like `arm_streaming` and `arm_streaming_compatible`.
+These attributes eases the compiler to decide if it needs to turn streaming mode ON or OFF.

+#### 1. MethodAttribute

-- MethodAttribute similar to ACLE + static analyzer (does everyone enable it?)
+static analyzer (does everyone enables it?)

-- Determine during compilation similar to FFR
-- restrict that VL-dependent objects are not passed between either modes.
-- `using`
-- `STREAMING_ON` and `STREAMING_OFF` APIs.
-User can forget to do one thing or other.
+#### 2. Streaming Namespace

+#### 3. RAII style `using`

+#### 4. FFR style tracking

-- Similar to FFR where we store the state of SM in GPR and add checks like
+Similar to FFR where we store the state of SM in GPR and add checks like
 ```
 if (rax == 1)
 {